• AWS at Scale

 • Reusable design patterns and reference architectures.

-• Designing the core foundations, landing zone & control plane.
+• Core foundations, landing zone & control plane.

 • An SDLC mindset